KongHack/ORM/docs/Config.md

+### [table_desc_dir]
+ - If this value is set, the ORM will look for a directory of Table_Name.yml files relative to your config file location.
+   Files will be automatically created based on the found data model, then compiled into descriptor traits
+   that can be used in your models to provide auxillary functions for external usage

 ### [options]
  - get_set_funcs: true
    - true/false - Will automatically generate default get/set functions.
 Should be used if your var_visibility is not public